 Below are the five phases every relationship must endure:

 This is the honeymoon stage.
 It is filled with lots of kisses and touching each other for no particular reason.
-It is when you are completely taken by your mate and are blind to his or her flaws.
+It is when you are completely taken with your mate and are blind to his or her flaws.
 You are on your best behavior, take extra time getting ready and use your “A” material.
 It is the easiest of the five phases to endure and it is very intense.

 This is still within the infatuation or honeymoon stage.
 You are still blinded by love but have the clarity to see that this relationship has long-term potential.
 This is when the relationship becomes exclusive and you begin making long-term plans with your partner.